Jump to navigation

-While youth are in a detention facility, the responsibility to educate belongs to the local school district in which the facility is located.
+While youth are in a detention youth center, the responsibility to educate belongs to the local school district in which the youth center is located.
 The typical length of stay in detention is brief, with an overall average of 15 days.
-General education and special education services are provided for all youth in detention facilities and meet the CDE requirements.
+General education and special education services are provided for all youth in detention youth centers and meet the CDE requirements.

 As part of the educational services offered, the DYS will contact your son/daughter’s previous schools to obtain high school credits if they are over age 14.
 If you have copies of transcripts or access to your son/daughter’s transcripts, please notify the Client Manager.
 This can help expedite the placement process.
 Credits earned in placement are transferable to all Colorado high schools and count toward graduation requirements.

 All youth may visit with their legal guardians, immediate family members and others as approved by their Multi-Disciplinary Team.
-Each facility encourages youth to maintain contact with family and other positive individuals in their lives.
-The facility will provide visits with approved family members.
-Many facilities allow youth to earn more frequent visits, so please check with the facility for their specific rules.
+Each youth center encourages youth to maintain contact with family and other positive individuals in their lives.
+The youth center will provide visits with approved family members.
+Many youth centers allow youth to earn more frequent visits, so please check with the youth center for their specific rules.
 However, please note that your son/daughter has the ability to refuse to participate in visits.

 Your son/daughter is allowed special visits with their attorney(s), or counselors/agents/workers who are assigned to supervise or deliver services.
 Professional visitation is permitted in addition to family visits.

-Upon admission to a DYS facility, youth may make two telephone calls: one to his/her parents or legal guardians, foster parents or custodians, and one to an attorney or legal representative.
+Upon admission to a DYS youth center, youth may make two telephone calls: one to his/her parents or legal guardians, foster parents, or custodians, and one to an attorney or legal representative.

-Youth will be able to make or receive routine local and collect long distance calls to parents, legal guardians, foster parents or custodians during established hours at a minimum of two times per month.
-Like visitation privileges, some facilities permit youth to earn or make additional phone calls, so, please check with the facility about their specific phone rules.
+Youth will be able to make or receive routine local and collect long distance calls to parents, legal guardians, foster parents, or custodians during established hours at a minimum of two times per month.
+Like visitation privileges, some youth centers permit youth to earn or make additional phone calls, so, please check with the youth center about their specific phone rules.

 Postage is provided for the mailing of a maximum of two letters per week.
 Additional postage is provided for legal correspondence.
-Your son/daughter may receive postage stamps from sources outside the facility at the discretion of the facility director.
+Your son/daughter may receive postage stamps from sources outside the youth center at the discretion of the facility director.